realXtend/TundraAddons/README.md

 Additional modules and plugins for realXtend Tundra, which are not part of the core build & repository.
-To enable these modules, clone this repository to the "src" directory of your Tundra SDK checkout (ie. src/TundraAddons), then add either the whole TundraAddons directory, or individual modules to the bottom of your CMakeBuildConfig.txt using CMake's add_subdirectory command.
-For example

-add_subdirectory (src/TundraAddons)

-or

-add_subdirectory (src/TundraAddons/PythonScriptModule)
+Tundra BuildConfigTemplate will automatically enable these modules if they are checked out to the directory src/TundraAddons.

+You will need to manually copy-paste the content from plugins.xml to your Tundra config to enable the loading of these modules at startup.